Lockpickers-United/Belt-Ranking-System/karatebelts.md

 Higher quality locks with even more security pins.
 Some of these locks have dead cores, and it’s not just because you've picked them to death.
 It might also be that you have started down the dimple lock road.
 You've also started your development as a lock surgeon, gutting them and getting them back together again.

 You must video picking and gutting accomplishments in one continuous take, pictures are no longer accepted at this rank, even for locks that cannot be disassembled.

+* FOR NON GUTTABLE LOCKS (IE. Master 410LOTO)
+Video documentation of gutting and reassembling a different lock will be accepted.

 Check out the KOD [guide to making pick and gut videos](https://youtu.be/gcekRz-7If8) if you not familiar with the process.
 Remember, [vertical video hurts](https://www.youtube.com/watch?v=dechvhb0Meo).

 Requirements: